fizzixprof/apc-energy/README.md

 # APC-Energy
-energy lab for AP Physics C
+Energy lab for AP Physics C

 Use Colab to create graphs of the height of a bouncing ball